 Subliminal Messages – Hidden in Plain Sight!

-Very few people die from a spider bites in our world today, but they still provoke alarm and fear because a hundreds of thousands years ago spiders were indeed a much greater threat to life.
+Very few people die from a spider bites in our world today, but they still provoke alarm and fear because a hundreds of thousands of years ago spiders were indeed a much greater threat to life.
 Besides our evolutionary relation to it, the symbolic legacy of a spider includes the natural traits that it exhibits and represents in the natural world.

+A Spiders Associations with Sexuality and Feminine Conquest is a Subliminal Trigger often deployed in ads.
 Spiders, like the Black Widow, are feared because of their deadly venom.
 Besides this, spiders are symbolically rich in texture.
 In short, they represent sexuality, feminine conquest and the web of illusion.
 The fact that female spiders are much larger than males and often eat their mates after intercourse subliminally prompts the idea of a fatal attraction, the dark side of femininity and sexuality.
 Deception is also brought into the mix because of the way spiders trap their prey in all but invisible webs.

 One of the pioneers of Symbolic Anthropology, David Schneider suggests that: “Spiders, in their ceaseless weaving and killing—building and destroying—symbolize the ceaseless alternation of forces on which the stability of the universe depends.”

 The subliminal connotations of a spider are not wholly negative.
 Its web is a miraculous feat of engineering.
 It spans space with geometric designs that are reflective of the unchanging patterns that give underlie nature.